MAVRICK-1/causewaylogin/README.md

-Certainly!
-Below is an updated version of the README file written in Markdown, utilizing expansion panels to show the code snippets and explanations:

----

 # CodeBin - Secure Code Snippet Storage

 CodeBin is a web application built with Angular, Angular Material, NgRx, RxJS, and Firebase.
 It allows users to securely store and edit their code snippets in the cloud.